 Though rock n’ roll legend Antoine “Fats” Domino was from New Orleans, he penned one of the most well-known songs about Kansas City.

 The theme of traveling to KC is a common one, which isn’t all that surprising considering its central location.
 It was also the hub of much of the arts, technology, and entertainment in the late 1800s and early 1900s.

-In this song, the singer tells of “standin’ on the corner of 12th Street and Vine,” referencing a famous musical neighborhood of KC.
-He plans to pick up local ladies and enjoy himself with everything the City of Sin has to offer.
+In this song, the singer tells of “standing on the corner of 12th Street and Vine,” referencing a famous musical neighborhood of KC.
+He plans to pick up local ladies and enjoy himself with everything the city has to offer.

 Though the words are supposed to be a facetious poke at the simplicity of farmers, the city’s appeal — as well as the catchiness of this upbeat tune — rings true.

 4. “Kansas City” By The New Basement Tapes

 Our next song on the list is a modern American classic.
 “Kansas City” by The New Basement Tapes rolls back the tempo and takes on a somber feel.

 The lyrics follow a lover who mourns his failed relationship.
 Though there is still love present, he understands that the connection has faded.
 He returns to his hometown, Kansas City, to lick his wounds.